dimitrijekaranfilovic/personal-accounting/README.md

 ### Installers

-If you do not wish to download the entire repository, installers are available
+If you do not wish to download the entire repository, installers are available in downloadable-content repository in the personal-accounting-installers package.
-*  <a id="raw-url" href="https://raw.githubusercontent.com/dimitrijekaranfilovic/downloadable-content/master/personal-accounting-installers/PersonalAccounting.exe">Windows</a>

-*  <a id="raw-url" href="https://raw.githubusercontent.com/dimitrijekaranfilovic/downloadable-content/master/personal-accounting-installers/personalaccounting_amd64.deb">Debian Linux</a>

 ### Additional information